leeib3041/Lets-Use-Python/Python Interpreter/Using_Python.md

 Your results may vary based on what OS and tool you are using.
 If you are using MacOS(Unix)/Linux/Ubuntu(Windows) terminal, then you should be on par with me.
 If you are going by other means, your commands may vary but path is the same.
 Here is what I am working with:

-**MacOS Catalina (v10.15.4)** - You should be find with most of the other MacOS flavors/versions **zsh terminal (v5.7.1)** - bash terminal should be perfectly fine.
+- **MacOS Catalina (v10.15.4)** - You should be find with most of the other MacOS flavors/versions
+- **zsh terminal (v5.7.1)** - bash terminal should be perfectly fine.
 The difference between the two won't matter at all at this level.
-**Miniconda (v4.8.3)** - Anaconda and Miniconda should be exactly the same in the terminal.
+- **Miniconda (v4.8.3)** - Anaconda and Miniconda should be exactly the same in the terminal.
 The only difference will be the Anaconda GUI.

-Relevant commands for above:
+Relevant commands for this lesson:
 ```
+Terminal:
 bash --version
 zsh --version

+Conda:
 conda --version
+conda activate #activates default env (base)
+conda activate name_of_env #replace name_of_env with actual environment name
+conda create --name name_of_env
+conda create --name name_of_env python=version_number #replace version_number with actual version like 2.7 or 3.7
 ```

 Alright, now lets get coding.